good-to-know

 Airbus A321XLR: A new chapter for aviation

 The Airbus A321XLR will revolutionize long-haul flights because it can stay in the air for up to eleven hours.
-The new aircraft is set to enter service in this year.
+The bestseller has been in regular service since the end of 2024.

 author: